alexdevero/alex-devero-blog/__drafts__/draft--settimeout-setinterval-javascript.md

 ### (Sometimes) immediate setTimeout

 As you just learned, the delay parameter is optional.
 When you omit it the `setTimeout()` method will execute the callback function immediately.
 Well, almost.
 The callback function will be executed immediately only if there is no more code to execute.
-Otherwise the callback will be executed after the rest of code is executed.
+Otherwise, the callback will be executed after the rest of code is executed.

 ```JavaScript
 // Example no.1: setTimeout method that executes immediately